evelynkyl/evelynkyl/README.md

 ### Hi there
+I obtained a master's degree in Language Technology from Uppsala University.
 I work on Natural Language Processing (NLP) and Machine Learning (ML), with a focus on Natural Language Generation such as Question Answering (QA) and dialogue systems, Multilingual NLP, information retrieval and extraction, as well as recommendation systems.
-I obtained a master's degree in Language Technology from Uppsala University.
+I am keen to create accessible, robust resources and tools for human languages by leveraging programming languages and artificial intelligence.
+In addition, I am interested in exploring different applications of NLP and ML on other domains, such as mental healthcare and literature.

 🔭 Working on